Have you seen those metal garden spheres?

 Embroidery hoops!
 And they were half off!

-I bought 8 of them and just used the center hoop of each one.
+If you prefer online shopping, I found 14 inch embroidery hoops here.
+I bought 8 of them at JoAnns’s and just used the center hoop of each one.
 I’m sure if you are resourceful, you could figure out how to use the outside hoop, but I didn’t feel like hassling with that one 🙂

 I painted them all with black spray paint and, once that dried, a very light mist of a metallic bronze.